JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/vcs-operations/index.md

 leadin: |
     **Meet the VCS Operations Quicklist** 🏷

     Switching branches, committing changes, viewing file history, or comparing revisions.
 With the VCS Operations quicklist, those actions are both, **systematically listed and easy to reach**.
-Furthermore, the quicklist supports _just typing_ to filter results, and shows indicators for branches to see incoming and outgoing changes.
+Furthermore<!--more-->, the quicklist supports _just typing_ to filter results, and shows indicators for branches to see incoming and outgoing changes.

     A little cream topping is the automatic restore of **workspaces** whenever we switch a branch.
 This ensures that we get our previous environment back, including opened files, favorites, breakpoints, and more.